.jpg)

 Naomi Gendler

 Naomi Gendler working at her station in the Wilson Synchrotron Laboratory while a visiting continuing education student in physics and participant in the CLASSE Research Experience for Undergraduates program.
-She is now a senior graduate student in the Cornell Department of Physics.
+She is now a postdoctoral fellow in the Physics Department at Harvard University.

 Jenny Wurster